8th November 2019

 Environmental damage caused by free-radicals and UV rays break down collagen in the skin faster.
 Vitamin C also protects the skin from free-radicals and UV damage, by amping up the power of your SPF.

-Look for products that contain nourishing plant extracts to get your skin’s daily dose of vitamin C. The Poko Ultra Hydrating Moisturiser contains fig extract and raspberry extract to fight free radicals, boost collagen and brighten skin.
+Look for products that contain nourishing plant extracts to get your skin’s daily dose of vitamin C. The Poko Correcting Eye Cream contains fig extract which is rich in vitamin C to fight free radicals, boost collagen and brighten skin.

 Aloe vera is particularly effective for stimulating collagen growth in the skin.
 This is thanks to a cocktail of plant steroids, enzymes, growth hormones, antioxidants and amino acids.